 We now have the U.S. inflation rate.

-Inflation meaning you're going to pay more for everything you purchase.
+Inflation, meaning you're going to pay more for everything you purchase.

-Now it's even going to get higher if this corporate tax goes through.
+Now, it's even going to get higher if this corporate tax goes through.

 It's already higher because of Joe's, you know, distancing himself from energy independence.

-It's now at a 13-year high inflation.
+It's now at a 13-year high, inflation.

-Inflation is up 4% the fastest pace increase in more than 12 years in this country.
+Inflation is up 4%, the fastest pace increase in more than 12 years in this country.

-Because that means there's no amount of money that you're going to be able to make that's going to be able to keep up with the with rising inflation.
+This is an unmitigated disaster if this gets out of control, because that means there's no amount of money that you're going to be able to make that's going to be able to keep up with Rising inflation.

-You know, everything that we that you purchase at Lowe's Home Depot, at your pharmacy, at your grocery store, at your, I don't know, if you still go to a market, whatever.
+You know, everything that we, that you purchase at Lowe's Home Depot, at your pharmacy, at your grocery store, at your, I don't know, if you still go to a market, whatever, everything you, even if you buy it on Amazon, you're going to pay more for because it costs truckers more money to fill their diesel tanks.

-The guys that bring us everything that keep the economy running smooth and driving the tough roads every day.
+The guys that bring us everything, that keep the economy running smooth and driving the tough roads every day.

-They they're going to need an increase in pay to make up for the inflation that they're going to be suffering as well.
+They're going to need an increase in pay to make up for the inflation that they're going to be suffering as well.

-Trucking companies aren't going to make less money per mile, and nor are drivers going to make any less money per mile.
+Trucking companies aren't going to make less money per mile, nor are drivers going to make any less money per mile.

-And that means everything that we buy, thanks to Joe is going to cost us more.
+And that means everything that we buy, thanks to Joe, is going to cost us more.

 On top of that, it's now on top of a 20-year record last month of illegal immigrants.

-Well, we even topped last month's record high with a new record high, 178,622 illegal immigrants crossing the border.
+Well, we even topped last month's record high with a new record high: 178,622 illegal immigrants crossing the border.

 Guess who's paying for their housing?